RedeemTafadzwa/Credit-Life-Insurance-Pricing-and-Profitability-Analysis/README.md

 -Lapse Rate: 1% of remaining policyholders are assumed to lapse at the end of each month.

 -Expenses; Upfront Commision of 15% of the total premium for the year
            Upfront Admin Cost of R50 per polcy

-           Ongoing Admin Cost of R5 per policy per month

-           Investment Return of 8% per annum
+           Ongoing Admin Cost of R5 per policy per month Investment Return of 8% per annum

-•	Lapse Rate: 1% of remaining policyholders are assumed to lapse at the end of each month.
-•	Expenses:
-o	Upfront Commission: 15% of the total premium for the year. o	Upfront Admin Cost: R50 per policy. o	Ongoing Admin Cost: R5 per policy per month.
-•	Investment Return / Discount Rate: 8% per annum.
 ---

 ## Files Included